The Effect of Omitted Variables on the Sign of Regression Coefficients: Setup and Identification Analysis

-A\ref{assn:exog} requires that all of the observed covariates are uncorrelated with the omitted variables.
-Appendix A.1 in \cite{Oster2019} briefly discusses one approach to relaxing A\ref{assn:exog}; see Appendix A of \cite{DMP2022} for a detailed discussion of this approach. \cite{DMP2022} also develop an alternative approach to sensitivity analysis that does not rely on A\ref{assn:exog}.
-In this paper we maintain A\ref{assn:exog} throughout because our main focus is to study different notions of breakdown.
+\ref{assn:exog} requires that all of the observed covariates are uncorrelated with the omitted variable.
+Appendix A.1 in \cite{Oster2019} briefly discusses one approach to relaxing \ref{assn:exog}, which we discuss in Section \ref{sec:delta_discussion}.
+Also see Appendix C of \cite{DMP2025axiom} for additional details. \cite{DMP2025ident} develop an alternative approach to sensitivity analysis that does not rely on \ref{assn:exog}.
+In this paper we maintain \ref{assn:exog} throughout because our main focus is to study different notions of breakdown.
 For simplicity, from here on we assume $W_2$ is a scalar.
-All of our results can be generalized to vector $W_2$ using the arguments in appendix B of \cite{DMP2022}.
-We also maintain the following normalization.
+All of our results can be generalized to vector $W_2$ by working with the scalar index $\gamma_{2,\text{long}}'W_2$ everywhere (as in the proof of Theorem 2 in \citealt{DMP2025ident}, for example).